matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 4 - Test Design and Analysis/2-1 Equivalence Partitioning and Boundary Value Analysis.md

 ## Equivalence Partitioning
 * Can be applied on all testing levels
-* Idea is to divide (partition) data into groups or sets for which the behavior is assumed to be the same (test object should handle each value in a partition **equivalently**)
+* Idea is to divide (partition) data into groups or sets for which the behaviour is assumed to be the same (test object should handle each value in a partition **equivalently**)
 * Equivalent partitions are also known as equivalence classes
 * Test cases designed to execute representatives from **ALL** equivalence partitions
   * Valid values are values that should be accepted by the component or system and are in a **valid equivalence partition**